Force Research Unit: Alleged infiltration of republican paramilitary groups

 FRU are also alleged to have handled agents within republican paramilitary groups.
 A number of agents are suspected to have been handled by the FRU including IRA units who planted bombs and assassinated.
 Attacks are said to have taken place involving FRU-controlled agents highly placed within the IRA.
-The main agent to have been uncovered so far was codenamed "Stakeknife".
-There is a debate as to whether this agent is IRA member Freddie Scappaticci or another, as yet unidentified, IRA member.

-"Stakeknife" is thought to have been a member of the IRA's Internal Security Unit - a unit responsible for counter-intelligence, interrogation and court martial of informers within the IRA.
+It is suspected that the FRU sought to influence the IRA primarily through an agent codenamed "Stakeknife", thought to have been a member of the IRA's Internal Security Unit (a unit responsible for counter-intelligence, interrogation and court martial of informers within the IRA).
+There is a debate as to whether this agent was IRA member Freddie Scappaticci or another, as of yet unidentified, IRA member.
 It is believed that "Stakeknife" was used by the FRU to influence the outcome of investigations conducted by the IRA's Internal Security Unit into the activities of IRA volunteers.